 The toilets at Back Lane are part of a larger contiguous land parcel in Council ownership which may present an opportunity for future development.
-However, the lease will ensure that should any such opportunity present itself that the Council will have the option to terminate the agreement should it wish to do so.
+However, the

-Any potential larger development plan would be in the medium to long-term, therefore it is anticipated that break-even, on any return on the initial investment
+Any potential larger development plan would be in the medium to long-term, therefore it is anticipated that break-even, on any return on the initial investment would have been realised by that time should any future plans require the relocation or removal of the existing toilet facilities.

 7.3.
-Ferry Road Toilets, Hullbridge-Hullbridge Parish Council
+Ferry Road Toilets, Hullbridge- Hullbridge Parish Council